agle-dev/svelte-kanban/README.md

 # Svelte-Kanban-CRDT

-This is a fork of [V-Py/Svelte-Kanban](https://github.com/V-Py/svelte-kanban) and adds multiuser functionality via Y-Js.
+- This is a fork of [V-Py/Svelte-Kanban](https://github.com/V-Py/svelte-kanban) with multiuser functionality provided by [Yjs](https://github.com/yjs/yjs) documents
+- Here's a [movie](https://github-production-user-asset-6210df.s3.amazonaws.com/12297328/263563652-e4c8b0ee-6128-4c9c-b3f6-6f439610da1a.mp4) demonstrating multiple browsers

-The interface is currently the same.
-If you would like to try out the functionality, run this project in dev mode.
+- The interface is currently the same as V-Py/Svelte-Kanban

 ## Dev Mode

+The easiest way to try this component is to run it in dev mode.

 ```sh
 git clone https://github.com/agle-dev/svelte-kanban-crdt.git